antvis/G6/docs/manual/middle/elements/nodes/ellipse.en.md

 ```

-## Attribute
+## Property
-Ellipse node has the attributes shown below.
-The attribute with Object type will be described after the table:<br />
+Ellipse node has the properties shown below.
+The property with Object type will be described after the table:<br />

 | Name | Description | Type | Remark |
 | --- | --- | --- | --- |